MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/index.md

 Suggested skills include:

 - Deep knowledge of architecture in the chosen cloud provider.
-- Extensive hands-on experience with cloud-based infrastructure-as-code approaches
+- Extensive hands-on experience with cloud-based infrastructure-as-code approaches.
 - Moderate familiarity with GitHub or other source code repositories, including branching and pull request strategies.
 - Actionable experience with automated deployments from source code to the cloud provider.